Our Complaints Policy

 However, this firm does not agree to use ProMediate as we prefer the LeO’s adjudication process.

-If we entered into an agreement with you via email, you are also entitled to make a complaint using an Online Dispute Resolution (ODR) form which you can find on the following link https://ec.europa.eu/consumers/odr.
+If we entered into an agreement with you via email, you are also entitled to make a complaint using an Online Dispute Resolution (ODR) form which you can find at https://ec.europa.eu/consumers/odr.

 If your complaint relates to a breach of the SRA Code of Conduct (The Code) then we will investigate this and will tell you as soon as is reasonably possible if we consider that there has been a breach and apologise if so.
 If you are not satisfied with our investigation and response, you may ask the SRA to investigate our conduct.
 Below are contact details for the SRA.